gbmhunter/blog/content/electronics/components/sensors/ultrasonic-sensors/index.md

 Higher frequency ultrasonic waveforms lose energy quicker when travelling through a medium.
 For this reason low-frequency (40kHZ) is normally used when air is the medium.
 Higher frequencies such as 1MHz are used when the medium is water or metal.

-{{< figure src="/images/2013/12/graph-of-audible-and-ultrasound-frequency-range-with-subsections.png" width="561px" caption="A graph showing the audible and ultrasound ranges of the sound spectrum, with subsections.
+{{< img src="graph-of-audible-and-ultrasound-frequency-range-with-subsections.png" width="561px" caption="A graph showing the audible and ultrasound ranges of the sound spectrum, with subsections.
 Image from http://www.olympus-ims.com/data/File/panametrics/UT-technotes.en.pdf."  >}}

 When using ultrasound for imaging, the frequency of the ultrasound determines the image resolution.